 Sorting must be accurate and complete to assure the value of all the subsequent steps in the sample analysis process.
-Organisms, as well as plastic debris, are removed from the organic and inorganic residues (grunge) that compose the sample.
+Organisms, are removed from the organic and inorganic residues (grunge) that compose the sample.
 They are then sorted into broad taxonomic categories for subsequent taxonomic analysis.
-Plastic debris follow the instructions provided in the B'13 Debris Workplan.
 A standard sorting form is used for tracking the sample.
 It includes the name of the laboratory and technician responsible, time required for sorting, number of taxa lots and sample containers, percent aliquot re-sorted for QA/QC, and comments.